-- (1) Oral warning. - (2) Appropriate educational steps (such as referrals for alcohol or drug education, reflection papers, counseling, letters of apology, or directed study). - (3) Community work, which shall not be more than 80 hours per violation, and must be performed in a manner acceptable to the Judicial Administrator. - (4) Fine of not less than \$20 nor more than \$500 payable to the University Treasurer. - (5) Restriction or loss of specified privileges for a stated period not to exceed one year, including for example: - (a) in cases of misconduct in connection with University services or facilities, the student being prohibited from further use of those services or facilities other than in the course of his or her work or study; or - (b) in cases of misconduct in connection with University-owned or University-operated housing, the student being ordered to vacate such housing. - (6) Written reprimand. - (7) Probation for a stated period.
-For any violation of this Code or of the terms of probation during the probationary period, the student may be subject to additional penalties for violation of probation, including suspension or dismissal.
+(1) Oral warning.

+(2) Appropriate educational steps (such as referrals for alcohol or drug education, reflection papers, counseling, letters of apology, or directed study).

+(3) Community work, which shall not be more than 80 hours per violation, and must be performed in a manner acceptable to the Judicial Administrator.

+(4) Fine of not less than \$20 nor more than \$500 payable to the University Treasurer.

+(5) Restriction or loss of specified privileges for a stated period not to exceed one year, including for example:

+(a) in cases of misconduct in connection with University services or facilities, the student being prohibited from further use of those services or facilities other than in the course of his or her work or study; or

+(b) in cases of misconduct in connection with University-owned or Universityoperated housing, the student being ordered to vacate such housing.

+(6) Written reprimand.

+(7) Probation for a stated period.

-- (8) Suspension from the University for a stated period not to exceed one year, or indefinitely with the right to petition the University Hearing Board in writing at any time for readmission after the academic term following the academic term in which the suspension occurred.
-While on such suspension, the student may not obtain academic credit at Cornell or elsewhere toward completion of a Cornell degree. - (9) Dismissal, i.e., expulsion from the University.
+(8) Suspension from the University for a stated period not to exceed five years, or indefinitely with the right to petition the University Hearing Board in writing at any time for readmission after the academic term following the academic term in which the suspension occurred.
+Such petition shall be submitted no later than April 1 if the petition is for readmission for the fall semester and by November 1 if the petition is for readmission for the spring semester.
+If the Judicial Administrator agrees with the petition of the accused, he or she may permit the readmission without the petition being considered by the University Hearing Board, after consulting with appropriate professional colleagues and receiving approval of a Hearing Board Chair.
+If the University Hearing Board denies the petition for readmission for the same semester denied by the University Hearing Board.
+While on such suspension, the student may not obtain academic credit at Cornell or elsewhere toward the completion of a Cornell degree.

+(9) Dismissal, i.e., expulsion from the University.